CreateMinneapolis/RaspiDrone/README.md

-# CoralDrone
+# RaspberryPiDrone
-Development of a drone using a variety of sensors with a Coral mainboard.
+Development of a drone using a variety of sensors with a Raspberry Pi Board.